zedauna/zedauna/README.md

 <h2 align="center">
 I'm a Web Developer 💻 and DataBase Administrator 🎨!
 </h2>
-I represent myself as a penguin bear 🐧🐻.
+I represent myself as a Caméléon🦎.

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.